-There are several simple steps faculty can take to make their course materials accessible and more user friendly for all learners.
+There are several simple steps faculty can take to make their course materials accessible and more user-friendly for all learners.
 Most of these solutions are quick and can be performed using software that you already have installed on your computer!

 So, what can you do?

-Use the Accessibility Checker in Office 365
+Use the Accessibility Checker in Microsoft Office

 The Accessibility Checker tool finds accessibility issues in Word documents, Excel spreadsheets, Outlook emails, and PowerPoint presentations.
 The tool quickly generates a report of issues that could make content difficult for people with disabilities to decipher.
 Accessibility Checker also explains why these issues should be fixed and provides simple steps on how to fix them.